 Upload it into Cricut Design Space, size it to how you want, and cut it out in mirror image on heat transfer vinyl.
 For a more detailed tutorial on adding HTV to burlap, click here.

 Make sure to put the shiny side down on the mat when you are using heat transfer vinyl.
-Weed it all and apply to burlap with either a heat press or an iron.
+Weed it all and apply to burlap with either a heat press (watch video tutorial on using a heat press here!) or an iron (watch video tutorial on ironing on HTV here!!).

 Another option if you have a cutting machine is to cut it out with freezer paper and paint it on.
 Click here to check out my tutorial on how to paint on burlap with freezer paper.